I am currently a PhD student in Electrical and Computer Engineering

 applications of artificial intelligence (AI)/machine learning (ML) to design

-an interest in high performance computing throughout the past years.
-My thesis
+developed an interest in high performance computing throughout the past

 As part of my thesis work, I apply AI/ML tools to the study of lysine